 An internet reputation comprises users’ perceptions towards a company, a person, a product, or a service on digital platforms.
 In the business sector, a company’s online reputation contributes greatly to developing brand trust and visibility.

-With 97% of consumers searching for businesses before making a purchase, your business must always maintain a positive rapport.
+With 88% of online customers relying on reviews to make buying decisions, your business must always maintain a positive rapport.

 While there are plenty of ways to improve your business’ reputation online, the easiest way to do it is to hire a webutation or online reputation management (ORM) service.
 Their primary responsibility is to establish and manage their clients’ digital footprint.